JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

  * If Windows prevents the script from running, click on "More info" and then "Run anyway" (don't take my word for it, take a look at the code first!)
  * The script finds all valid Library folders and then offers Manual or Automatic mode.
  * Then the contents of the folders are permanently deleted (not placed in the recycle bin).
- * The "Library/LastSceneManagerSetup.txt" files are preserved (allows to keep the last open scene of each project).
+ * The "Library/LastSceneManagerSetup.txt" and "Library/EditorUserBuildSettings.asset" files are preserved (these files are keeping the last opened scene of projects and their BuildSettings).

  That's it!

 ## Compatibility